 For Evaluation and Management services rendered in the practitioners private office, report place of service "11".
-The Maximum Fee for Office Evaluation and Management services is \$30.00.
 For services rendered in a Hospital Outpatient setting report place of service "22".
-For the Maximum Fee for codes 99201-99205 and 99211-99215 in a Hospital Outpatient setting see pages 62 - 109.

 For services provided by practitioners in the Emergency Department, see 99281-99285.
 For services provided to hospital inpatients, see Hospital Services 99221-99239.